Skip to main navigation Skip to main content

 Harnessing culture as a protection and strength

-The intrinsic way that culture can influence an individual, family and community is at the heart of your work in building safety for children in CALD families.
+The intrinsic way that culture can influence an individual, family and community is at the heart of your work in building safety for children in culturally and linguistically diverse families.

 You need to see culture as a strength.
 It can strengthen resilience, connection and meaning to a person’s way of life and the things they value.
 Being willing to explore culture and being confident in your curiosity to ask and talk about it with parents is vital.